phpMussel/phpMussel/_docs/readme.en.md

 4) Optionally, you can make using phpMussel in CLI mode easier for yourself by creating a batch file to automatically load PHP and phpMussel.
 To do this, open a plain text editor such as Notepad or Notepad++, type the complete path to the `php.exe` file in the directory of your PHP installation, followed by a space, followed by the complete path to the `loader.php` file in the directory of your phpMussel installation, save the file with a `.bat` extension somewhere that you'll find it easily, and double-click on that file to run phpMussel in the future.

+5) Install any signatures that you'll need. *See: [INSTALLING SIGNATURES](#INSTALLING_SIGNATURES).*

-5) At this point, you're done!
+6) At this point, you're done!
 However, you should probably test it out to make sure it's working properly.
 To test phpMussel, run phpMussel and try scanning the `_testfiles` directory provided with the package.

 #### 2.2 INSTALLING WITH COMPOSER